rst2beamer/rst2beamer/test/in/test_all.rst

 Introduction
 ~~~~~~~~~~~~

-The notes on the follwing oages wil only show up if rst2beamer is run with
+The notes on the follwing pages wil only show up if rst2beamer is run with
 the ``shownotes`` option.
 For example::

 	rst2beamer --shownotes true test_all.rst test_all.tex

 Testing the note directive